-Although raw data is typically required for data analysis, it is not a space-efficient format, nor is it an efficient format for data entry, so it is rare that data is stored in this format for purposes other than data analysis.
-Consequently, raw data is typically obtained by extracting a data file which is explicitly created to be in this format.
+Although it is typically required for data analysis, it is not a space-efficient format, nor is it an efficient format for data entry, so it is rare that data is stored in this format for purposes other than data analysis.
+Consequently, it is typically obtained by extracting a data file which is explicitly created to be in this format.
 The most common format is a CSV data file, but there are many other file formats.

 Other names for observations and variables

 Other names for an observation in raw data include: row, case, response, unit of analysis, unit, record, and measurement.
 A variable can be referred to as a column, field, property, characteristic, quality, and, confusingly, measurement.